Uganda Safaris

-A Uganda safari offers a diverse range of the exciting safari activities that allow visitors to experience themselves in the country’s natural beauty and incredible wildlife.
-From trekking through the lush forests to track endangered the mountain gorillas and chimpanzees, to taking thrilling bout cruise along the Nile River or Lake Edward to spot the hippos, crocodiles and a wide variety of the birdlife, Uganda’s top safari activities promise unforgettable adventures in the wonderful landscapes.
+A Uganda safari offers a diverse range of exciting safari activities that allow visitors to immerse themselves in the country’s natural beauty and incredible wildlife.
+From trekking through the lush forests to track endangered mountain gorillas and chimpanzees to taking thrilling boat cruises along the Nile River or Lake Edward to spot the hippos, crocodiles and a wide variety of birdlife, Uganda’s top safari activities promise unforgettable adventures in the wonderful landscapes.

 Gorilla Trekking in Bwindi National Park

 Enjoy a gorilla trek, which is considered to be one of the most thrilling wildlife experiences in Africa.
 The comparatively steep cost and the lengthy trek through a dense rainforest on slick slopes are well worth it.
 You will never forget the chilling feeling of spending time with these gentle giants.
-For amore a safari experience the tourists can go for gorilla habituation that is where the tourists can be in presence of the gorillas for four hours.
+For a more immersive Gorilla trekking safari experience, the tourists can go for gorilla habituation, which is where the tourists can be in the presence of the gorillas for four hours.

 Chimp Trekking in Kibale National Park.